 24 Hr Cash

-- YouTube SEO: How to find the best traffic-generating keywords - Search Engine Land
+- Google adds keyword functionality to the AdWords app - Search Engine Land

 Tag Archives: delicious

 What’s the most important piece of paper in your job search?
 If you said it’s your resume or your cover letter, you’d be wrong.
 It’s your job application.

 Over 90% of companies run some type of background check on job applicants today.
 To get the detailed information that is required to run a thorough check, most companies require applicants to fill out a specially-designed application form.

 Over 80% of companies say that discrepancies on a job application can take a candidate out of the running, yet half of the background checks run in 2005 found inaccuracies in the information provided by applicants.

 As you can see, how you fill out that job application is directly tied to whether or not you get hired.

 There are four golden rules to follow when filling out a job application.
 Some of them are obvious and all of them are important.
 If you follow these rules, you will start the pre-employment screening process far ahead of your competitors.